cezarypiatek/cezarypiatek.github.io/src/content/post/wiremock-in-parallel-tests/index.md

 The last point requires us to modify the tested app only for the testing purpose.
 I don't like to add this kind of things as it always imposes an additional risk.
 A mechanism that should never be included in the app can affect the performance or stability, event if it seems to be very simple.
 Luckily, we don't need to add such mechanism as it's already built into the AspNetCore.
 It turns out that HttpClient contains [DiagnosticHandler](https://github.com/dotnet/runtime/blob/release/5.0/src/libraries/System.Net.Http/src/System/Net/Http/DiagnosticsHandler.cs#L286) which by default relays `traceparent` header from incoming to outgoing requests.
 The `traceparent` header is a part of OpenTelemetry standard and it's used for correlating requests between services - just what we need here.

-A sample test that laverages `traceparent` can look as follows:
+A sample test that leverages `traceparent` can look as follows:

 ```cs
 using static AllTestSetup;